DanilGutak/darkly/cookie_encryption/Resources/README.md

-## Laboratory Report: Weak Cookie Encryption Vulnerability
+## Weak Cookie Encryption Vulnerability

 ### Methodology
 1. Identified that the cookie value appears to be an MD5 hash.